BarneyMcgrew/BMG-Stop-Plate/README.md

 - Change LED colours when detecting a hit on the stop plate and changing states between timer running and off.

 ## Installation
+Check out the [wiki](https://github.com/BarneyMcgrew/BMG-Stop-Plate/wiki) for installation guides and more.

 To install the firmware to your device, follow the instructions in the README.txt file included in the firmware version that you intend to install on your ardiuno device.

 ## License